hadiyarajesh/flower/README.md

 **OR**

-2.2 If you only wants to fetch network resources, use `networkResource()` higher order function
+2.2 If you only want to fetch network resources, use `networkResource()` higher order function

 ```kotlin
 fun getMyData(): Flow<Resource<MyModel>> {